star of bethlehem

 We can assume that being placed in such a position Daniel had the power & opportunity to make significant changes to how the Magi operated in Babylon, and since only a small percentage of Judeans returned to Jerusalem after the exile (Ezra 2:64-67) many of the later Magi were likely Hebrews & followed the example of Daniel, Shadrach, Meshach to become Magi & governors.
 These future leaders would understand the Seventy Weeks Prophecy & the significance of Daniel's teachings, prophecies & foremost: the Word of God.

-arch-rivals of the Roman Empire in the east.
+Keep in mind these Magi came from an area of what was at the time called the Parthian Empire (present day Iran) who were in fact the arch-rivals of the Roman Empire in the east.
 For the Magi - who would be coming from a land that is combatant with Rome - to even enter a territory occupied and ruled by the Romans would be like a busload of German philosophers during WWI taking a road trip tour all around Verdun, France during all the fighting in 1916.

 Matthew 2:2 (and the Magi asked) "Where is the one who has been born king of the Jews?"

-An important BIRTH, an important KINGSHIP, and an important factor concerning the JEWS.
+This question tells us three elements they were able to ascertain by the star: An important BIRTH, an important KINGSHIP, and an important factor concerning the JEWS.
 This question by the Magi raises another question.
 Why would wise men from Elam, the Median or Babylonian Empires even be interested in the birth of a Jewish king?
 (This again may have something to do with Daniel, as we know he kept his faith that naturally was passed down to the later followers of the Magi class.)

 We saw his star in the east and have come to worship him."